dankamongmen/notcurses/README.md

 Media decoding and scaling is handled by libAV from FFmpeg, resulting in a `notcurses_visual` object.
 This object generates frames, each one corresponding to a renderable scene on the associated `ncplane`.
+If notcurses is built without FFMpeg support, these functions will all return error.

 ```c
 // Open a visual (image or video), associating it with the specified ncplane.